01. Filing Claims and Lawsuits in South Carolina

 - The South Carolina Occupational Safety and Health Administration (OSHA)

 Other South Carolina laws establish rules for asbestos cases.
-One such law is South Carolina Code 44-135-10, known as the Asbestos and Silica Claims Procedure Act of 2006.
-This act establishes requirements for medical documentation of an asbestos-related disease when filing claims.
+One such law is the Asbestos and Silica Claims Procedure Act of 2006.
+The law covers different aspects of asbestos litigation, including trial scheduling and filing requirements.

-Experienced mesothelioma lawyers are up to date on state and federal asbestos trends.
-These professionals can help victims ensure their cases follow all relevant regulations.
+Experienced mesothelioma lawyers are knowledgeable about South Carolina asbestos laws.
+They work to ensure their clients’ cases follow all relevant regulations.